-Supported Transports: The Print System Remote Protocol requires use of RPC over named pipes only.
+Supported Transports: The Print System Remote Protocol uses RPC over named pipes only.

 Protocol Versions: The protocol version specified in the Interface Definition Language (IDL) file is 1.0.

-Return Values: The methods that make up this RPC interface require a return value of zero to indicate successful completion and nonzero values to indicate failure, except where specified otherwise.
+Return Values: The methods that make up this RPC interface return zero to indicate successful completion and nonzero values to indicate failure, except where specified otherwise.
 A server-side implementation of this protocol would preferably use any nonzero Win32 error value to signify an error condition, as described in section 1.8.
-Unless otherwise specified, the client side of the Print System Remote Protocol is not allowed to interpret returned error codes.
-Unless otherwise specified, the client side of the Print System Remote Protocol is required to simply return error codes to the invoking application without taking any protocol action.
+Unless otherwise specified, clients of the Print System Remote Protocol do not interpret returned error codes; they simply return error codes to invoking applications without taking any protocol action.

-Capability Negotiation: Functional negotiation is supported through the use of Container levels; see section 18.104.22.168.
+Capability Negotiation: Functional negotiation is supported through the use of Container levels; see section 188.8.131.52.
 On connection to a server, the client requests a level.
-If the information level is a level supported by the server, the server is required to process the request.
-Otherwise, the server has to return an error to the client, and the client would preferably repeat the request with a lower level.
+If the information level is a level supported by the server, the server processes the request.
+Otherwise, the server returns an error to the client, and the client can repeat the request with a lower level.